 Throughout the term, I will provide case studies in the form of stories, role play, and video clips of people with various examples of abnormal psychology.
 It is very important to think about how one picks up on symptoms from a person's speech and behavior, as this is one of the primary roles of clinical psychologists in making diagnoses.
 To help students learn about this process, we are introducing a case study report this year.
-The Case Study Report assignment will be released by reading week (week of October 10, 2017) and is due by the start of class on Nov.
-14.
+The Case Study Report assignment will be released during reading week (week of October 11, 2017), can be submitted on Quercus, and is due by the start of class on Nov.
+15.